HaxeFoundation/HaxeManual/md/manual/type-system-extensions.md

 ## 3.1.1 Extensions

-Extensions are used to express that a structure has all the fields of a given type in addition to some more:
+Extensions are used to express that a structure has all the fields of a given type as well as some additional fields of its own:

 ```haxe
 typedef IterableWithLength<T> = {